 BUS 210 - Entrepreneurial Studies II

 Second of two courses designed for those interested in learning how to start and manage a small business.
 It builds on the preceding course concerning the establishment of the small business and deals with management of the on-going venture.
 This course takes a functional approach to managing the small business through a discussion of more advanced topics including entrepreneurial characteristics, financial planning and control, business operations, risk management, regulations, business valuation and succession issues, and other current topics.
 Students will develop a business plan.
-Three class hours.
-Course offered during the Spring only during the evening.

 Prerequisite: BUS 110 with a grade of C or higher, or permission of the instructor.